Accessibility

 Accessibility statement

-Public operators' websites are obliged to publish an accessibility statement that explains any limitations and includes a way for users to give feedback.
+Public sector websites are required to publish an accessibility statement that explains any limitations and includes a way for users to give feedback.

-The widget is the box that appears in the lower-right corner.
-While we’ve made significant strides, we know there’s more work to do.
-Here are the areas we’re actively improving:
+While we’ve made significant progress, we recognize there’s still work to do.
+Here are the areas we’re actively working to improve:

 The widget supports keyboard navigation and screen readers.
 However, the use of iframes may cause navigation challenges in some browsers.
 This is a browser limitation and beyond our direct control.